sea-rii/BookVerse/README.md

   - Desktop sizes
 - Grid layout adjusts automatically in Reading List view

----

-## 💡 Original Creative Idea
-Your original idea was to transform a typical “book tracker” into a **cinematic, bookshelf-styled experience**.
-Instead of using boring lists, you built:
-- A floating wooden shelf
-- Elevated book cards
-- A vibrant gradient theme
-- Smooth transitions and animations
-This makes the app feel more like a personal library than a utility tool.

----

 ## 🎨 Visual Direction
 The visual style was inspired by: